James Bond 007: Everything or Nothing: Development and release

 Everything or Nothing is designed to resemble a Bond film.
 The game features a voice cast of notable actors, some reprising their roles from the films.
 The cast includes Pierce Brosnan (James Bond), Judi Dench (M), John Cleese (Q), Willem Dafoe (Nikolai Diavolo), Heidi Klum (Katya Nadanova), and Shannon Elizabeth (Serena St. Germaine).
 The actors also provided their likenesses for the game, including Richard Kiel, reprising his role as Jaws.

 A Cyberware scanning machine was used to replicate the actors' faces, and the development team also referenced hundreds of photos and hours of video to fine-tune their appearances.
 Motion capture was also used.
 Japanese actress Misaki Ito portrays Q's assistant, Miss Nagai.
 Klum is featured on the game's North American cover art, while Ito appears on the Japanese cover.
-Singer Mýa portrays agent Mya Starling, and also sings the song "Everything or Nothing".
+Singer Mýa portrays agent Mya Starling, and also performs the titular song "Everything or Nothing".
 The in-game music was composed by composer Sean Callery, with additional music by Jeff Tymoschuk.

 Everything or Nothing was originally set for release on November 4, 2003.
 However, in September of that year, EA delayed the game until early 2004, allowing for more time in development.
 EA used the delay to polish the game and to add the cooperative multiplayer mode.
 Everything or Nothing was completed on January 30, 2004, and began shipping to U.S. retailers on February 17, with release expected within two days.
 It was released in the U.K. on February 27, 2004.
 It was one of the first video games to undergo THX's audio certification process.